innopolis-devops/labs/app_python/README.md

 to run the tests and see the coverage.

+## Continuous Integration

+The project is supported with the CI workflow (using GitHub) that performs lint check, unit tests and upload to dockerhub automatically.

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.